afifmazhar/ncaa_rankings/README.md

 Not included in the data set is outside team rankings or player information, necessitating a merge with the SRS data.

 The game data used is all March Madness games from 1994 to 2019.
 This data was downloaded from - https://apps.washingtonpost.com/sports/search/

-**Limitations of Data:**

-Our data is limited by the fact that it conatains only team metrics.
-This data would be more accurate and comprehensive if it included information about individual players and injuries.

 **Cleaning:**